fermentation in agriculture

 • Fermentation-derived byproducts

-How fermented plant extracts interact with soil
+How they interact with soil

 • Contribute organic compounds to the soil

-• Support biological activity already present in the soil
+• Support biological activity already present

-• They are not fertilizers and do not replace nutrient programs
+• They do not replace fertilization programs

 • They are not plant protection products

-Use in agriculture and horticulture
+Use in practice

 Final note